mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Thi said, "Kipnu, you've made it!
 Come now, under the fallen tree."

 They walked no more than 50 paces before coming to the base of a massive tree that had been uprooted almost a la'to ago.
 Casra cleared some leaves from the base and opened a wooden door that had just enough space to fit one person at a time.
 Casra descended into the dimly-lit depths below and beckoned Kip to follow hae.
 Once inside, Kip could see a small lantern being lit by a small maman.
 He squatted down, both to cover himself and to gain some warmth.
-Casra had already prepared him a set of reed cloths and helped him into them.
+Casra had already prepared him a set of kelp cloths and helped him into them.

 "Lin, grab some ankan from the cupboard."